 Could I use SSC to run “Web Notebooks”, such as Jupyter and Zeppelin?
 Yes, this is a common use case for SSC.
 Please pay proper attention to security best practices.

 Can I run containers on SSC?
 Yes, a common use case in SSC is development of microservices, using e.g. Docker and Kubernetes.
 We do not offer any supported container orchestration services.
 However, other users have developed solutions to deploy e.g. Kubernetes over SSC resources in a self-service fashion, see e.g. KubeNow by Marco Cappucini.

 Can I use SSC to develop Software as-a Service (SaaS)?
 Yes, this is a central use-case for SSC.
 SSC is a general IaaS and as such well suited for building PaaS and SaaS solutions, and for serving general DevOps needs.

 Can I use SSC to host SaaS to an external community?
-Maybe.
-But in this case you need to cover the cost of the resources used.
-Contact SNIC with your request.
+Maybe, contact SNIC with your request.
 Also, remember to look at the service description and remember that it is your responsibility to provide a robust solution – SSC is not backed up and do not offer disaster recovery guarantees.
 Hosting of mission-critical production databases and frontends may be better handled by a commercial provider with a stronger SLA, or by your local IT-unit at your university/department.

 Can I use SSC to store and process sensitive data?
 No, absolutely not.
 For information regarding SNIC resources for sensitive data please see SNIC Sens.